Peter Mangs: Murders and attempted murders

+Bullet hole in the facade of Malmö Borgarskola's gymnasium; according to information from the police in 2013, a work by Peter Mangs.

 Mangs committed the killings aiming to ignite a race war by targeting people in select categories who represented types of people who he believed should not live in Malmö: "race traitors", Muslims, Roma, and Swedes of African descent.
 In June and July 2003, at the age of 31, he killed two men, 65-year-old Kooros Effatian and 23-year-old Firas al-Shariah; he selected them as victims due to their names indicating non-white heritage.
 Afterwards he continued his murder attempts for several years.

 In fall 2009, he began shooting people in clustered attacks.
 These were carried out with a 9mm Glock 19 handgun.
 On 9 October 2009, he shot and killed Trez West Persson, an ethnically Swedish woman sitting in a car with her Albanian friend.
 While the media speculated that she had been killed by accident and her partner was the intended target, the targeting was on purpose, with Mangs aiming to mimick Franklin and kill a woman he viewed as a race traitor.
 This murder was linked to the other shootings through forensic evidence, showing that the weapon used was the same gun as the one used in several of the other attacks.

 The attacks soon spread fear among the substantial immigrant population of Malmö.
 "Many people are frightened at the moment", said Tahmoures Yassami, the leader of the Iranian-Swedish Association in Malmö, "especially families who have children."
 The local police warned against panic, pointing out that the risk for any individual of being shot was very low.
 At the same time, they cautioned people of ethnic minorities to avoid secluded areas after dark, which was when the attacks had been taking place.